 Get basic information about the City of Portland permit review process from start to finish including submitting your plans, submitting your corrections and paying for your permits.

 Applying for a permit

-If staff needs more time to review your plans, you will need to leave them at Development Services.
+If staff needs more time to review your plans, you will need to give them to Development Services.
 Staff will enter your permit information in our system and bill the fee you need to pay up front (intake fee).
-When you pay the fee, your project moves from "Application" Status to "Under Review".
-Within 1 - 2 working days, staff will assign your project to specific reviewers.
+When you pay the fee, your project moves from "Application" Status to "Under Review."
+Then staff will assign your project to specific reviewers.

 Track your permit review online